Topic for 2017

 2017 is the 500th anniversary of Martin Luther posting his 95 Theses.
 What was the relationship like between the two Reformers and between the Lutherans and Calvinists in the sixteenth century?
 What did they agree on?
 What divided them?
 As we consider relations between Christians today, what can we learn from the Reformers’ experience of divisions between Christians?
 Applicants must consult current biographies of both John Calvin and Martin Luther (written in 1990 or later) and must show evidence of using these works in their paper.

 Awards are given annually for research papers on a topic dealing with John Calvin or Calvinism.
 First Prize is $3500 and three Second Prizes of $2000.
-Awards are payable to student tuition accounts at the following colleges: Calvin, Dordt, King's (Canada), Redeemer (Canada), Kuyper and Trinity Christian.
+Awards are payable to student tuition accounts at the following colleges: Calvin, Dordt, The King's University (Canada), Redeemer (Canada), Kuyper and Trinity Christian.

 Research Paper Format Guidelines